dylanb/a11yfy/README.md

 ## core

-The core of the a11yfy library provides some utilitu functions for use a11y as well as for sharing common functionality across a11yfy utilities themselves
+The core of the a11yfy library provides some utilitu functions for use a11y as well as for sharing common functionality across a11yfy utilities themselves.

+This extension adds the following things to the jQuery namespace:
+    jQuery().tables - turn an element or elements into an accessible table jQuery.fn.a11yfy - utility accessibility functions that do not operate on specific DOM nodes jQuery().a11yfy - execute accessibility functions on (a) DOM node(s)

 ### jQuery(selector).a11yfy()